-Zachary Christensen is a managing director of the Pension Integrity Project and a senior policy analyst at Reason Foundation.
+Zachary Christensen is a managing director of Reason Foundation's Pension Integrity Project.

-Prior to joining Reason Foundation, Christensen was a pension finance analyst at the Hoover Institution, where he worked on widely-cited research on the funding status and accounting methods for public sector retirement systems.
+Prior to joining Reason Foundation, Christensen was a pension finance analyst at Stanford University’s Hoover Institution, where he worked on widely-cited research on the funding status and accounting methods for public sector retirement systems.

 Christensen holds an M.S. in Public Policy from Pepperdine University and a B.S. in Political Science from Brigham Young University.

 Pension Reform Newsletter: Leveraging airports to improve pension solvency, the future of reform in Pennsylvania, and more

 Plus: Solutions to Montana’s pension challenges, comparing U.S. and Canadian public pensions, and more.